 WHAT IS MARIJUANA?

 Marijuana or cannabis is a drug derived from the cannabis plant.
 It has been commonly used for both recreational and medicinal purposes.
-It contains a high THC content, which makes it not preferable for the production of CBD based products.
+It contains a high tetrahydrocannabinol (THC) content, which makes it not preferable for the production of CBD based products.
 It has more than 483 different compounds with the most active compounds known as cannabinoids.
+Keep in mind that there is such a thing as marijuana derived CBD extracted from marijuana plants.

 While marijuana is popularly known for its recreational uses, studies have shown that it has its great potential in therapeutic applications.
 In contrast, hemp is more of an industrial plant than marijuana.
 It produces the toughest fiber in the world.
 Scientists are currently exploring the possibilities of extracting biofuel from the hemp plant.
 Hemp is cultivated to produce a variety of products which are not limited to these: